TabPFN: One Model to Rule Them All?: Discussion

-These studies are of course preliminary---our numerical experiments made exclusive use of synthetic data---and we do not suggest that TabPFN is a perfect model---it seems to struggle with dense regression, cannot handle $\geq 500$ features, and has MSE curves which seem to plateau for $n \geq 10K$ samples \cite{nagler2023statistical}.
-On the other hand, the evidence suggests that tabular foundation models are not only possible, but can surpass existing modeling approaches on a wide range of statistical tasks, possibly touching on all areas of statistics.
+These studies are of course preliminary and we do not suggest that TabPFN is a perfect model---it seems to struggle with dense regression, cannot handle $\geq 500$ features, and has MSE curves which seem to plateau for $n \geq 10K$ samples \cite{nagler2023statistical}.
+On the other hand, the evidence suggests that tabular foundation models are not only possible, but have the potential to reshape how a wide range of statistical tasks are approached.
 In addition, \citet{pmlr-v235-van-breugel24a} have a bold vision of tabular foundational models being able to perform automatic meta-analyses, out-of-domain simulation, and other tasks for which adequate methodology does not yet exist.
 This line of thinking---that there may one day be \emph{one model to rule them all}---is of course contrary to mainstream statistical thinking, which has traditionally emphasized bespoke models for different problems.
-Just as AI scientists continue to wrestle with the academic and societal consequences of the emergence of foundation models, statisticians may also be forced to confront profound changes in our field.
+Just as AI scientists wrestle with the academic and societal consequences of foundation models, statisticians may also be forced to confront profound changes in our field.